Jack Phillips (wireless operator): Ice reports

-On the evening of 14 April, in the wireless room on the boat deck, Phillips was sending messages to Cape Race, Newfoundland, working to clear a backlog of passengers' personal messages that had accumulated when the wireless had broken down the day before.
-Bride was asleep in the adjoining cabin, intending to relieve Phillips at midnight, two hours early.
-Shortly after 21:30, Phillips received an ice warning from the steamship reporting drifting ice, a large number of icebergs, and an ice field directly in Titanics path in the area of the Grand Banks of Newfoundland.
+In the evening, Phillips was sending messages to Cape Race wireless station in Newfoundland, working to clear a backlog of passengers' personal messages that had accumulated when the wireless had broken down the day before.
+Shortly after 21:30, Phillips received an ice warning from the steamship reporting drifting ice, a large number of icebergs, and an ice field.
 Phillips acknowledged Mesabas warning and continued to transmit messages to Cape Race.
-The wireless operator on Mesaba waited for Phillips to report that he had given the report to the bridge, but Phillips continued working Cape Race.

-Second Officer (Second Mate) Charles Lightoller reports in Chapter 31 of his autobiography:

-Phillips explained when I said that I did not recollect any Mesaba report: "I just put the message under a paper weight at my elbow, just until I squared up what I was doing before sending it to the Bridge."
-That delay proved fatal and was the main contributory cause to the loss of that magnificent ship and hundreds of lives.
-Had I as Officer of the Watch, or the Captain, become aware of the peril lying so close ahead and not instantly slowed down or stopped, we should have been guilty of culpable and criminal negligence.
+The wireless operator on Mesaba, Stanley Adams, later said he waited for Phillips to send a message back from to the Captain, but none came, likely because the message sent was not marked with the prefix "MSG" (Master Service Gram) which would have required a response from the Captain.
+It is unclear whether or not Phillips delivered it to the bridge as he, the Captain, and three officers (including two who were on watch soon after the message was sent) perished in the sinking.